rcsdk/nfsw_links_prompts/prompts for MUM.md

 ## 🌡️ SEXY & AWKWARD (300-character prompts)

+...[existing content]...

+## 🌙 AWAKENINGS (400-character prompts)

+I was half-asleep when I felt her fingers gently trace my jaw.
+I didn’t open my eyes.
+I just turned toward the warmth, the pressure, the silent invitation.
+She whispered my name like a question, and I answered by exhaling her scent, hoping she’d stay a little longer.

+She slipped under the covers, her thigh grazing mine.
+I felt her breath on my neck before I heard her voice.
+"You're warm," she murmured.
+I didn't move.
+I just reached behind and wrapped my arm around her waist.
+She tensed, but didn't pull away.
+Not really.

+The mattress dipped and I stirred.
+Her silhouette hovered over me in the dark, watching.
+I reached up blindly and found her wrist.
+"You couldn't sleep?"
+I whispered.
+She said nothing, but leaned in like her silence held the answer.
+I didn’t let go.

+A cold hand on my chest jolted me, but when I opened my eyes, she was already pulling back.
+"Sorry," she whispered.
+I caught her fingers before she could leave.
+"It’s okay," I said, pulling her down beside me.
+"Stay.
+Even if you don’t want to talk."

+She sat at the edge of the bed, brushing hair from my forehead.
+I blinked up at her, unsure if I was dreaming.
+Her touch was too tender, her eyes too soft for a woman trying to leave.
+I reached up slowly, letting my hand rest over hers.
+She didn’t move.

+I awoke to the sound of her breathing—shallow, close.
+I opened one eye and saw her sitting cross-legged beside me, watching.
+I reached for her without a word.
+She stiffened—but didn’t retreat.
+We stayed like that, suspended in the space between.

+She lay beside me, barely touching.
+Her pinky brushed mine, like it wanted to say something the rest of her couldn’t.
+I turned, caught her watching.
+She froze.
+I didn’t speak.
+I just intertwined our fingers—and waited.

+The room was quiet until I felt her knee slide between mine.
+Her arm across my stomach followed.
+I placed my hand over hers, half-asleep, half-aware of what that meant.
+She tried to pull back.
+I didn’t let her.
+Neither of us said a word.

+A whisper broke through my dream.
+Her voice, uncertain.
+My name.
+I opened my eyes to find her face inches from mine, breath warm and sweet with wine.
+I said nothing, just reached up and cradled her cheek.
+Her eyes closed like she’d been waiting for that touch.

+She touched my back gently, like she didn’t want to wake me—yet didn’t want to stop touching.
+I rolled over, eyes meeting hers in the dark.
+She didn’t move away.
+I didn’t say a word.
+We just stayed there, caught between restraint and the ache of almost.

+She woke me with a kiss—not on the lips, but my temple, like a confession too soft to speak.
+I opened my eyes and found her already looking away, retreating.
+I reached for her hand, laced our fingers, and whispered, "You don’t have to leave yet."

+Her hair fell over my face like a curtain as she leaned over me.
+I stirred, but didn’t open my eyes.
+Her fingers brushed my jaw, my chest.
+I caught her hand before it moved further.
+"Is this what you want?"
+I asked.
+Her breath hitched.
+"I don’t know," she whispered.

+She slid into bed slowly, like hoping not to wake me.
+But I was already awake, waiting.
+I turned into her warmth, wrapped my arms around her waist.
+She tensed.
+"You don’t have to stay," I murmured.
+But she didn’t leave.
+Not that night.

+She whispered, "You talk in your sleep."
+I blinked up at her.
+"And what did I say?"
+I asked.
+She didn’t answer.
+Just looked at me like she wished I hadn’t woken.
+I sat up, brushed her hair back, and said, "Then stay and tell me more."

+She was standing over me in the moonlight, her robe barely closed, a glass of something half-drunk in her hand.
+I didn’t ask why she was there.
+I just moved the blanket aside and said, "You came.
+Again."
+She hesitated—then stepped closer.

+Her lips hovered over mine, unsure.
+I opened my eyes just in time to see her pull back.
+"Sorry," she murmured.
+I grabbed her wrist gently.
+"Don’t be," I said.
+She didn’t speak again—but she didn’t leave either.

+I felt her heartbeat against my back.
+Slow.
+Then faster.
+She thought I was asleep.
+I wasn’t.
+I reached back, found her hand, squeezed it once.
+She froze.
+Then, slowly, her fingers curled around mine.
+Just like that, we were connected—again.

+She touched my face with the back of her hand.
+Cool and soft.
+"Are you awake?" she whispered.
+I didn’t answer.
+Just turned my head and kissed her palm.
+She inhaled.
+I felt her pulse in her fingertips.

+She lay beside me, eyes wide in the dark.
+I watched her pretend to sleep.
+I reached over and brushed her arm.
+She shivered.
+"Are you cold?"
+I asked.
+She said no—but curled closer anyway.

+She stirred me awake just by shifting closer.
+Her body heat, the faint scent of her skin.
+I opened one eye.
+She whispered, "Sorry.
+I couldn’t sleep."
+I held the blanket up.
+She slid beneath it—into my arms.
+No more words needed.

+She climbed into bed without a word, laying back to back.
+I rolled toward her, not touching—just there.
+Eventually, her foot brushed mine.
+I didn’t move.
+But I smiled.
+She stayed.

+The sheets rustled as she turned to face me.
+Her breath touched my lips.
+My name, a whisper.
+I opened my eyes.
+She was inches away, but didn’t move closer.
+So I did.
+Just a little.
+She didn’t stop me.

+She rested her head on my chest, slowly, like testing gravity.
+I opened my eyes and wrapped my arms around her.
+She tensed, but then relaxed into it.
+I kissed the top of her head.
+She didn’t pull away.

+I woke to her fingers tracing the line of my collarbone.
+Light.
+Tentative.
+She didn’t realize I was awake.
+I let her draw lines across my skin, hoping she’d keep going—long after sunrise.

+She whispered my name like she wasn’t sure if I’d hear.
+I did.
+I turned slowly, eyes meeting hers in the dark.
+She opened her mouth to speak.
+I kissed her instead.

+She said, "This doesn’t mean anything."
+I smiled.
+"Then why are you still here?"
+She didn’t answer.
+Just crawled closer.
+I didn’t stop her.

+She was already in bed when I returned.
+I slipped under the covers beside her.
+She rolled into me like she’d been waiting.
+I pulled her close.
+Her breath hitched—but she stayed.

+She said she couldn’t sleep without me anymore.
+I didn’t ask why.
+I just opened the blanket.
+She crawled in and didn’t let go.

+She stood in the doorway for a long time before crossing the room.
+I pretended to sleep.
+When she finally lay down beside me, I turned to hold her.
+She didn’t protest.

+Her fingers brushed my cheek and I opened my eyes.
+She smiled—small, scared.
+I reached up, cupped her face, and whispered, "Don’t run this time."

+I woke with her fingers tangled in mine.
+She said nothing.
+I didn’t let go.

 We stood too close.
 Not close enough to kiss—but close enough to feel each other's heat.
 I looked down at your lips, and you looked away fast.
 But you didn’t move.
 You never move.